 Before entering a district, City Connects collaborates with district partners to conduct a needs assessment.
 The process typically occurs in the spring before the academic year in which the implementation launch is planned.
 City Connects consults school leaders, teachers, families, and community partners to understand the particular assets and challenges of the community.
 The process also includes a community scan to identify providers of supports and services in the city.
 Building on this knowledge, City Connects collaborates with district partners to prepare for launching the intervention.4

 City Connects draws on a variety of public and private partners to deliver aligned student supports.
 Its work in Boston Public Schools, its longest-running site, illustrates this collaboration.

-- Boston Public Schools— In 2014–15, City Connects was operating in 20 Boston public schools with over 8,000 students (pre-K to 8).
-Approximately half of the students in City Connect schools speak a language other than English at home, and over 80 percent are eligible for free or reduced-price lunch.
+- Boston Public Schools— In 2017–18, City Connects was operating in 20 Boston public schools with over 8,000 students (pre-K to 8).
+Approximately half of the students in City Connects schools speak a language other than English at home, and over 80 percent are eligible for free or reduced-price lunch.

 - Community Agencies—A critical role of the City Connects school site coordinator is developing and maintaining partnerships with community agencies and institutions.
 In Boston, City Connects has cultivated more than 320 community partnerships that provide resources and support to students and their families.
-The range of enrichment opportunities and services encompasses prevention, early intervention, and crisis intervention.
+In 2016-17, these partnerships enabled City Connects to connect approximately 8,000 Boston students to 64,940 enrichment opportunities and services delivered by 275 unique providers.
 Partners include:

 - Public: Boston Centers for Youth and Families, Boston Public Health Commission, and the Massachusetts Department of Conservation and Recreation.